 Other studies point to the risk that protection declines more quickly after vaccination in older people or in those with weakened immunity or chronic illnesses.
 Again, this is not unusual, as this phenomenon is also observed in vaccinations against other diseases.
 In order to prevent an increase in breakthrough infections, especially in people in high-risk groups such as immunocompromised, chronically ill or elderly people, it is advisable to vaccinate these groups to strengthen their protection against COVID-19.
 These people are most at risk of a decline in protection against COVID-19 and, above all, sooner than others.
 Vaccination is also appropriate for people who may be at risk of contracting COVID-19 or who are at a higher risk of contracting the disease as part of their employment.
 These include people working in healthcare or social services.

-The booster doses will also be available to all others who are interested in protecting their health and the health of their loved ones as much as possible against COVID-19 and who have been vaccinated eight or more months ago.
+The booster doses will also be available to all others who are interested in protecting their health and the health of their loved ones as much as possible against COVID-19 and who have been vaccinated six or more months ago.